Optimal sampling for least-squares approximation: Introduction

 The majority of this article considers linear approximation spaces, i.e., finite-dimensional subspaces of functions.
 However, modern applications increasingly make use of nonlinear spaces.
-Moreover, in many applications the object to recover may not be a scalar-valued function, and samples may not be simple pointwise evaluations.
-We conclude this article by describing a recent framework for optimal sampling with general linear samples and nonlinear approximation spaces (\S \ref{s:general-framework}).
+Moreover, in many applications the object to recover may not be a scalar-valued function, and the samples may not be simple pointwise evaluations.
+In the second part, we describe a recent framework for optimal sampling with general linear samples and nonlinear approximation spaces (\S \ref{s:general-framework}).
 We discuss how many of the key ideas seen in linear spaces, such as Christoffel functions, naturally extend to this general setting.
 Finally, we end with some concluding thoughts (\S \ref{s:conclusion}).